 My research has been presented at and published in top-tier conferences and journals in visualization, interaction, and graphics, including VIS, UIST, SIGGRAPH, CSCW, MM, NIME, ISMAR, SIGSPATIAL, EuroVis, TVCG, CG&A, CGF, BMC Bioinformatics, Brain Informatics, Human Brain Mapping, Leonardo, and others.
 My lab has been funded through federal grants from NIH, NSF, and DARPA, as well as through a corporate grant from Keysight Technologies.
-My graduate students and postdoctoral researchers have all been successful in finding positions in industry and academia, including IBM Thomas J. Watson Research Center, Microsoft Research, Dropbox, New York Times, KPMG, Toshiba Medical Research Institute, Harvard Medical School, CUNY, Stanford University, University of Michigan, and many others.
+My graduate students and postdoctoral researchers have all been successful in finding positions in industry and academia, including IBM Thomas J. Watson Research Center, Microsoft Research, Dropbox, The New York Times, KPMG, Canon Medical Research, Harvard Medical School, CUNY, Stanford University, University of Michigan, and many others.

 Prior to joining the Computational Media faculty at UC Santa Cruz, I was an Assistant Professor of Computer Science in the Electronic Visualization Laboratory at University of Illinois at Chicago, where I designed and taught graduate courses in Information Visualization, Computer Graphics, and Deep Learning.
 I also introduced new cross-departmental undergraduate curriculum in Creative Coding for students in Design and Computer Science, and I co-founded the first dual-degree MS/MFA joint program in Computer Science and New Media Arts.